josephine-dujardin/josephine-dujardin/README.md

 ### Hi there 👋

 I trained as a Fullstack web developer on the wagon.
 I'm a passionate learner who's always willing to learn and work across technologies.
 I love to explore new technologies and and improving the user experience.
 In addition, I also like working in a team and working on challenging projects.
 I am currently in Front End development and I'm learning JavaScript language and it's Vue.JS framework.
+I also work with Webflow to create custom websites.

 ---